richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 For instance, if you are indexing FX trades by currency pair, you will find a Pareto distribution with lots of EURGBP trades and virtually no USDTHB trades.
 Almost all of the currency pair bitmaps will be sparse, and you will have a few dense bitmaps: EURGBP, USDGBP, and so on.
 With `RoaringBitmap`, how much space the dense bitmaps take up (whether you get runs or bitmaps) depends on how you sort the data set: sorting by currency pair or a correlated attribute will eliminate most of the space requirement.
-Using `java.util.BitSet`, the space required in bytes will always be the number of trades time the number of currency pairs divided by eight.
+Using `java.util.BitSet`, the space required in bytes will always be the number of trades times the number of currency pairs divided by eight.

 In essence, `RoaringBitmap` can replace `java.util.BitSet` in a lot of cases, but it requires some judgement.
 There are interoperable implementations in several languages, including Go, Node, and C++.